Model Selection

 Maximizing compute is the goal—frontier models consistently outperform smaller alternatives in reasoning depth, tool use, and complex instruction-following.

-The gap between different labs' SOTA models (Gemini 3 Pro vs. Opus 4.5, for instance) has shrunk significantly over the past six months.
+The gap between different labs' SOTA models (Gemini 3 Pro vs. Opus 4.6) has shrunk significantly over the past year.
+But frontier vs. non-frontier still matters enormously.

 When in doubt, use a frontier model.
 Frontier should be your default.
 Only downgrade when there's evidence or clear logical reasoning to do so.